Translated by Núria Adell.

 The plugin review process should include certain automatic checks.
 This way you could avoid (or minimize) the enqueueing of styles and scripts indiscriminately.
 It’s feasible.
 I won’t get tired of asking for this.
 Why is the theme review more open than that of plugins?
 At Nelio we’d love to contribute by reviewing WordPress plugins.

-The Interception extension is absolutely wonderful.
+The Request Interception extension is absolutely wonderful.
 If you know more tools like this that can help you in your day to day as a developer, please don’t hesitate to leave a comment explaining your case.
 We’d love to learn from your experience.

 Featuring image by Alexander Dummer in Unsplash.